elgorrion/exeqpdal/docs/examples.md

 # Examples

 This page contains a collection of examples that demonstrate how to use the `exeqpdal` library to perform common point cloud processing tasks.
+All snippets assume the PDAL CLI is installed and discoverable (via `PATH`, `PDAL_EXECUTABLE`, or `pdal.set_pdal_path()`).

 ## Ground Classification